Photon Stats Gui

-The Photon library can track various network statistics but usually this feature is turned off.
-The PhotonStatsGui will enable the tracking and show those values.
+The Photon library can track various network statistics but usually, this feature is turned off.
+The PhotonStatsGui will enable tracking and show those values.

 This resets the stats but keeps tracking them.
-This is useful to track message counts for different situations.
+It is useful to track message counts for different situations.

 Button "To Log"

 Pressing this simply logs the current stat values.
-This can be useful to have a overview how things evolved or just as reference.
+This can be useful to have an overview how things evolved or just as reference.